dtonys/github_scripts/README.md

-## NOTE: This project is deprecated, it should be re-built as a globally executable command line app
+## NOTE: This project is deprecated, it should be re-built as a globally executable node command line app

 # github_scripts